Follow the step by step process or choose what situation that best describes you:

 Multistate Professional Responsibility Exam (MPRE)

-In addition to passing the Illinois Bar Exam, you must also pass Multistate Professional Responsibility Examination (MPRE) prior to bar admission.
+In addition to passing the Illinois Bar Exam, you must also pass the Multistate Professional Responsibility Examination (MPRE) prior to bar admission.
 This consists of 50 multiple-choice items and lasts just over two hours.
 The MPRE is offered in March, August, and November in various locations throughout Illinois.
 After you have completed 66% of the credits necessary (or 60 credit hours) for the J.D. degree, you may take the MPRE.
 Click on this link for more information on applying to take the MPRE.

 Admission on Motion